ivarprudnikov/ivarprudnikov.com/_posts/2018-08-18-static-website-multiple-html-pages-using-webpack-plus-github-example.md

 ./node_modules/webpack-dev-server/bin/webpack-dev-server.js --config webpack.dev.js --mode development
 ```

-You will see previously create `index.html` with a injected `index.js` in it.
+You will see previously created `index.html` with injected `index.js` in it.
 This is the magic of `HtmlWebpackPlugin` achieved by creating entry point and then referencing it in its plugin config with `inject: true` and `chunks: [‘index’]` .

 **Pro tip:** to simplify above command just put it into `package.json` under scripts then you will be able to just `npm start` from command line: